kazumaki/facebook-clone/README.md

 # Facebook Clone

-A Facebook like app built with Ruby on Rails, HTML and CSS.
+A Facebook-like app built with Ruby on Rails, HTML, and CSS.

 ![Screenshot of the webpage](images/app.png)